A celebration of the wonderful Robbie Keane & Dimitar Berbatov partnership

 “I didn’t like that attention.
 Some players do, but I was embarrassed and thinking: ‘Please, please shut up.”

-Both players finished the season with 23 goals, with some sumptuous link up play between them along the way, but an 11th-placed finish left them seeking a fresh start.
+Both players finished their last season together at White Hart with 23 goals, with some sumptuous link up play between them along the way, but an 11th-placed finish left them seeking fresh starts.

 First Keane joined boyhood club Liverpool, then Berbatov followed him out of the White Hart Lane in a big-money move to Manchester United on the final day of the summer transfer window.